FAQ

 Can I check out late?
 Or early?

 You can leave as early as you like!
-Just leave your key (if applicable) at the front desk and you can be on your way at your convenience.
+Just leave your key (if applicable) at the front desk and you can leave at your convenience.
 For a late check out, however, it depends on the arrival time of our next-day guest.
-If they have confirmed with us that they won’t be arriving until late in the day, then you can stay later – if they’re arriving earlier, then you will need to vacate your room by 12 noon.
-However, you will need to confirm this with us in advance!
+If you want to check out late, you will need to confirm this with us in advance!
 If you do not check out before 12 noon and you have not arranged a late check out, you will be charged for another night’s stay.

 Do you provide breakfast?